 I take a few supplements each day to help me manage my ADHD and feel my best.
 The following supplements give me good results, and I take them as consistently as possible:

-- Thorne Research Magnesium Citrate (Amazon) – I take 2 to 3 capsules of this nightly.
+- Thorne Research Magnesium Citramate (Amazon) – I take 2 to 3 capsules of this nightly

 I’m also big on taking ancient herbs and spices – the stuff that your ancestors used as medicine way before modern medicine came into existence.
 So, I personally like to get a big bag of raw organic turmeric (Amazon), sprinkle a tablespoon over 3-4 organic eggs, and then add some black pepper on top (black pepper contains bioperine, which helps your body absorb all of turmeric’s health benefits).